initbase/vue-daily-schedule/README.md

-# vue daily schedule
+# vue daily scheduler

 <div align='center'>

 [![VEDR](./src/assets/preview.png)](.)

-Vue daily schedule is a custom Vue2 component to manage repeated schedule.
+Vue daily scheduler is a custom Vue2 component to manage repeated schedule.
 It's a straightforward scheduler component you can use.

 </div>